-For example, data in the regulation-based health registries is not erased.
+For example, data in the regulation-based health registries are not erased.
 This is partly because the purpose of the registries would not be achieved if the data were to be erased.

-Data that we collect through consent-based surveys is stored in accordance with the relevant consent and basis.
+Data that we collect through consent-based surveys are stored in accordance with the relevant consent and basis.

 Who does NIPH disclose personal data to?

 NIPH makes available personal data for research and other purposes.
-NIPH always ensures that those who request data have a lawful basis for processing the data pursuant to the General Data Protection Regulation, the Personal Dat Act and the aforementioned laws.
-The general rule is that data is provided in a form which prevents it from being used to identify individuals.
+NIPH always ensures that those who request data have a lawful basis for processing the data pursuant to the General Data Protection Regulation, the Personal Data Act and the aforementioned laws.
+The general rule is that data are provided in a form which prevents them from being used to identify individuals.